wpeebles/gangealing/README.md

 If your input image isn't square you may want to pad or crop it beforehand.
 Also, `stn` supports batch mode, so `input_img` can be an `(N, C, H, W)` tensor containing multiple images, in which case `aligned_image` will also be `(N, C, H, W)`.

-## Using Pre-Trained Clustering Models
+## Using Pre-trained Clustering Models

 The clustering models are usable in most places the unimodal models are (with a few current exceptions, such as `flow_scores.py` and `congeal_dataset.py`).
 To load the clustering models, add `--num_heads K` (we do this automatically if you're using one of our pre-trained models).
 There are also several files that let you propagate from a chosen cluster with the `--cluster cluster_index` argument (e.g., `mixed_reality.py` and `vis_correspondence.py`).
 Please refer to the documentation in those files for details.